Tuuli Takala: Career

 Tuuli Takala became known to the broad audience after she won two renowned national singing competitions in the summer of 2013: the Timo Mustakallio Competition and the Kangasniemi Singing Competition, followed by her triumphant professional debut at the Finnish National Opera in the role of the Queen of the Night in Mozart’s Magic Flute.
-Tuuli’s international stage debut followed two years later in 2015 when she joined the Semperoper Dresden in their new production of W.A.
-Mozart’s opera The Marriage of Figaro.
+Tuuli's international stage debut followed two years later in 2015 when she joined the Semperoper Dresden in their new production of W.A.
+Mozart's opera The Marriage of Figaro.
 In the same year she was also a finalist and recipient of 2 Engagement Prizes at the 34th International Hans Gabor Belvedere Singing Competition in Amsterdam.

-Thereafter Takala has performed at many of Europe’s leading opera houses, including the Royal Opera House London (Covent Garden), Staatsoper Berlin, the Bolshoi Theatre of Moscow, Deutsche Oper Berlin, Hamburg State Opera, Volksoper Wien and Komische Oper Berlin.
+Thereafter Takala has performed at many of Europe's leading opera houses, including the Royal Opera House London (Covent Garden), Zürich Opera, Staatsoper Berlin, the Bolshoi Theatre of Moscow, Deutsche Oper Berlin, Hamburg State Opera and Volksoper Wien, and also many of the leading opera festivals, including Salzburg Festival, Bayreuth Festival and Savonlinna Opera Festival.
 Since season 2015/16 Tuuli Takala is also a permanent member of the ensemble at Semperoper Dresden, Germany.

-Takala’s most notable roles include the Queen of the Night (The Magic Flute), Lucia di Lammermoor, Gilda (Rigoletto), Violetta Valéry (La Traviata), Sophie (Der Rosenkavalier), Marguerite (Gounod's Faust), Susanna (The Marriage of Figaro), Marzelline (Fidelio), La Contessa di Folleville (Il viaggio a Reims) and Olympia (The Tales of Hoffmann).
+Takala's most notable roles include the Queen of the Night (The Magic Flute), Lucia di Lammermoor, Gilda (Rigoletto), Violetta Valéry (La Traviata), Sophie (Der Rosenkavalier), Marguerite (Gounod's Faust), Susanna (The Marriage of Figaro), Marzelline (Fidelio), La Contessa di Folleville (Il viaggio a Reims) and Mimì (La Bohème).

-Tuuli has a long-lasting artistic collaboration with the Savonlinna Opera Festival.
-After singing in the festival chorus as a student (2011-2012), she has delighted audiences there in the roles of The Queen of the Night in The Magic Flute (2014), Barbarina in The Marriage of Figaro (2015 as part of the visiting ensemble of Semperoper Dresden), Zerlina in Don Giovanni (2016), Gilda in Verdi's Rigoletto (2017) and Marguerite in Gounod's Faust (2018).
-In 2019 she sang there as the soprano soloist in W.A.
-Mozart's Great Mass in c minor.